sfu-ireceptor/turnkey-service/README.md

 **Installation of Docker**

-If you choose to run the dockerized versions of the applications, you'll obviously need to [install Docker first] (https://docs.docker.com/engine/installation/).
+If you choose to run the dockerized versions of the applications, you'll obviously need to [install Docker first](https://docs.docker.com/engine/installation/).

 **Configuring repository-mongodb**